k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 Fabric encrypts each Logical Unit Instance (LUI) using an AES-256 algorithm along with an initialization vector (IV) and creates a unique encryption key for each LUI.
 The LUI data can only be read using the Fabric master key, which is also always encrypted.

-This additional atomic-level encryption delivers greater protection for sensitive data and entirely eliminates the chance of a large-scale data breach of your systems.
-Each entity is uniquely protected and its encryption secrets are not relevant to the other millions or more of entities stored in Fabric.
+This additional atomic-level encryption provides greater protection of sensitive data, in addition to completely eliminating the risk of a large-scale data breach of systems.
+Each entity is uniquely protected and its encryption secrets do not effect the other millions (or more) of entities stored in Fabric.

 ## Fabric Hashing Mechanism